codatio/codat-docs/docs/using-the-api/testing.md

 * Enabled products and deprecations
 * Integration-specific settings and credentials
 * Client sync settings
-* Webhook rules and settings
+* Webhook consumer endpoints and settings
 * Auth flow settings

 Users can switch between the production client and the test client by using the client dropdown in the [Codat Portal](https://app.codat.io/).